RxSwiftCommunity/RxRealm/README.md

 This library is a thin wrapper around __RealmSwift__.

+**NB**: Currently this library uses the latest beta of RxSwift 3.0.0, latest beta of CocoaPods, and RealmSwift 1.1 - mind that some of these are pre-release software.

 ### Observing collections

 RxRealm adds to `Results`, `List`, `LinkingObjects` and `AnyRealmCollection` these methods: